Audiveris/audiveris/docs/_pages/ui_tools/add_relation.md

 NOTA, regarding relation automatic search:
 * A **mandatory relation** is automatically searched for, only at the moment the dependent inter is created, shifted or resized.
-This is so, simply because, using the same slur example, the slur needs a head but the head does not need a slur.
+This is so, simply because -- using the same slur example -- the slur _needs_ a head but the head _does not_ need a slur.
 A good practice, when several Inters have to be created manually, is to create the independent Inters first and the dependent Inters second.
-But still, when the geometry is really beyond specified limits, the needed relation may not be automatically created and you'll have to add it manually.
+But still, when the geometry is really beyond some specified limits, the needed relation may not be automatically created and you'll have to add it manually.

 * A **non-mandatory relation** is never searched for automatically.